namoopsoo/namoopsoo.github.io/content/post/2025-10-21-kanban-cage.md

 - All the team members will wear the Product and Engineering hats , some might lean one way more than the other.
 - There might be other external pressures other than Product or Engineering that put thumbs on the scale as well, call it Corporate.
 Corporate doesnt represent either user interests or engineering interests.
 But they are the HIPPO so you will hear them
 - The Corporate opinion for example: lets measure proxy productivity, in lieu of value because is hard to measure
+- Predictability is a typical measure of proxy productivity
 - The process of PI planning is a negotiation, where all parties state their positions and bid for the time of the individual contributors
 - At the end of the day , there is room to be excited about whqt the team is up to and can unify behind.